 Eventually we found quite a busy area so we followed where people were going and discovered that we had found the Shrine of Shah-e-Cheragh, which is actually 2 shrines.
-Tourists can enter with a guide (all of which seemed to be students) from the Shrine’s international affairs office.
-Women have to wear a chador which they lend to you and which absolutely sucked because it made everything hard, particularly taking photos, as they had to be done one handed.
+Tourists can enter with a guide from the Shrine’s international affairs office (all of which seemed to be students).
+Women have to wear a chador which they lend to you.
+It absolutely sucked because it made everything hard, particularly taking photos, as they had to be done one handed.
 The novelty of wearing headscarves has worn off now and its getting tiresome to be continually having to wear them so the chador was just too much.

 It was dark when we left so we made our way back to the hotel as it was a reasonable walk.
 We’d learned from Sadj what the deal is with buying tea from street shops.
 You look for the ones with steaming urns outside.
 We’d clocked a couple at the main street not far from our hotel so we stopped at one on the way back.
 For dinner we had kebabs at a scruffy kebab shop ran by an old man.
 He was doing a brisk trade with locals.

 A guy at the hotel kept pushing his son onto us as he is a taxi driver so he was offering trips to out of town sights.
-We wanted to visit Persepolis and what he didn’t realise was that he had given us a benchmark price to go and see what better deal we could negotiate with a taxi driver (we didn’t want to negotiate with the guy as we didn’t like being harassed so much).
-Before breakfast we popped outside as some taxis hang around on the crossroads just outside the hotel and found a driver willing to do it for half the price.
+We wanted to visit Persepolis and what he didn’t realise was that he had given us a benchmark price to go and see what better deal we could negotiate with a taxi driver (we didn’t want to negotiate and do business with the guy as we didn’t like being harassed so much).
+Before breakfast we popped outside as some taxis hang around on the crossroads just outside the hotel and found a driver willing to do it for half the price he’d quoted.
 We left at 8am after breakfast.

 We met a Polish woman there who had come down from Esfahan on an overnight bus and had it drop her there on its way past (its about 80km outside of Shiraz).
 We gave her a lift to Persepolis.
 When our driver dropped us off we agreed to meet him nearly 2 hrs later and told the woman if she wanted a lift to Shiraz she could meet us then (you pay for the vehicle so it made no difference to us).